datenlord/datenlord/docs/datenlord_dashboard.md

 # Datenlord dashboard

-Datenlord is using Grafana dashboard to show all the metrics, which can be configed dynamically to display different information.
+Datenlord is using Grafana dashboard to show all the metrics, which can be configured dynamically to display different information.

 Currently Datenlord has two dashboards. `Node resources` and `Application and Pod resources`.
-Both of them have 9 panels currenlty.
+Both of them have 9 panels currently.

 ![DatenLord](images/Doc-dashboards.png "DatenLord")